What Is Tonsillitis?

 - changes in your voice

-If you have symptoms of tonsillitis, it's a good idea to visit your doctor.
+If you have symptoms of tonsillitis, call your doctor.

 What Do Doctors Do?

 If your doctor prescribes antibiotics, be sure to follow the directions carefully.
-You'll need to finish taking all the medicine even if your symptoms go away and you feel better.
-That will prevent the infection from flaring up again and help protect you against any complications.
+Finish taking all the medicine even if your symptoms go away and you feel better, or the infection could come back.

-If a strep test comes back negative, it's probably a virus causing the tonsillitis.
-If this is the case, antibiotics won't help.
+If a strep test comes back negative, it's probably a virus causing the tonsillitis and antibiotics won't help.
 Just like with a cold (also caused by a virus), you'll have to take it easy for several days and let the virus run its course.

-If you have frequent episodes of tonsillitis, your doctor or an otolaryngologist (pronounced: oh-toe-lar-un-GA-luh-jist, a doctor who specializes in ear, nose, and throat problems) may recommend a (pronounced: tahn-suh-LEK-tuh-mee).
+If you get tonsillitis a lot, your doctor or an otolaryngologist (pronounced: oh-toe-lar-un-GA-luh-jist, a doctor who specializes in ear, nose, and throat problems) may recommend a (pronounced: tahn-suh-LEK-tuh-mee).
 This is a surgical procedure to remove the tonsils.
 Tonsillectomy may also be recommended if the infection is not responding to antibiotics.

 How Can I Prevent Tonsillitis?